 - Particle Prefab: A prefab with particle effects that is fired when this animation plays. - Duration (seconds): How long this effect will last on the screen. - Sticky: If toggled on, the particle will follow the body part as it emits. - Body Part: The body part relative to the character (defined in the hitbox setup) where this particle will appear. - Off Set (relative): The position (relative to the body part) this particle will appear when this move plays.

-Possible Sound Effect: A list of possible sounds that plays at random when this move is executed.
-If only one sound is added it will only play that sound.
-UFE works with multi-channels, so don't worry about overlapping.
+Sound Effect: A custom sound that can be played when this move plays.
+UFE works with multichannels, so don't worry about overlapping sounds.

 Continuous Sound: Should the selected sound effect keep playing while this move is in motion?